Lucas Barros

-Lucas Barros da Cunha (born 21 August 1999), known as Lucas Barros, is a Brazilian footballer who plays for Portuguese club Gil Vicente as a left back.
+Lucas Barros da Cunha (born 21 August 1999), commonly known as Lucas Barros, is a Brazilian footballer who plays as a left-back for Serbian Superliga club Vojvodina.

 Club career

 Born in Rio de Janeiro, Lucas Barros joined Botafogo's youth setup in 2008, aged nine.
 On 14 June 2018, he signed a new contract with the club until December of the following year.

 Promoted to the first team ahead of the 2019 season, Lucas Barros made his senior debut on 26 January of that year, coming on as a second-half substitute for Jonathan in a 2–1 Campeonato Carioca home loss against Flamengo.
 He extended his contract until 2022 in March, and made his Série A debut on 12 June, replacing Erik late into a 1–0 home defeat to Grêmio.

-On 2 July 2022, Barros signed with Gil Vicente.
+On 2 July 2022, Barros signed for Primeira Liga club Gil Vicente.

+On 5 July 2023, Gil Vicente sent Barros on a season-long loan to Liga Portugal 2 club Tondela.